SaladAss04/RLapproach/readme.md

 ### Environment Setup
 #### If you're running for the first time:
-after pulling the github repo,
+after cloning the github repo,
 `
 cd RLapproach
 python3 -m venv rla